CrazyCoder613/awesome-vue/README.md

 - [vuex-hooks](https://github.com/Goldziher/vuex-hooks) - Typescript enabled vuex composition-api hooks.
 - [vuex-composition-helpers](https://github.com/greenpress/vuex-composition-helpers) - A util package to use Vuex with Composition API easily.
 - [vuex-ts-enhance](https://github.com/zWingz/vuex-ts-enhance) - A tool to enhance `mapXXX` and `dispatch` methods hint
-- [vuex-masked-modules](https://github.com/Silksofthesoul/vuex-masked-modules) - A Vuex plugin put data structure of the module in localStorage, with the ability to mask or encrypt the data to make it difficult to explore.
-Designed for Vue 3 and Vuex 4.

 ###### Sync Between Tabs